ChapelR/custom-macros-for-sugarcube-2/readme.md

 `cycleExists('name of cycle')`: Returns true if the indicated cycle currently exists.

-`cycleStatus('name of cycle')`: Returns 'running' (the named cycle is curren;ty counting), 'suspended' (the named cycle is currently suspended), or null (the named cycle doesn't exist).
+`cycleStatus('name of cycle')`: Returns 'running' (the named cycle is currenlty counting), 'suspended' (the named cycle is currently suspended), or null (the named cycle doesn't exist).

 `cycleSinceLast('name of cycle')`: Returns the number of turns that have passed since the cycle last changed values.